coodoo-io/coodoo-listing/readme.md

 ## Usage

-The central service is the `ListingService` that needs to get injected as a CDI or an EJB bean.
-It provides three ways to get listing data:
+The central class is `Listing` that provides three ways to get listing data:
  * `getListing` gets a list of the desired data
  * `countListing` gets the count of resulting data
  * `getListingResult` gets an result object that contains the list and metadata (total count, page, index, ...) of the resulting data

 Every method takes the targeted entity class as a parameter.

+You can also inject the CDI bean `ListingService`

 ### Listing query parameter
 To control the listing there is a listing query parameter object `ListingFilterParams`.